-On 27 July 2021, the company allotted 10,000,000 shares for the exercise of employee options held by Directors at \$0.029 per share in terms of the Employee Equity Incentive Plan (refer to note 33).
+On 27 July 2021, the company allotted 10,000,000 shares for the exercise of employee options held by Directors at \$0.029 per share in terms of the Employee Equity Incentive Plan (refer to note 32).
 The shares have been funded by limited recourse loans with three Directors as outlined in the Extraordinary General Meeting held on 7 July 2021 and Notice of Meeting dated 7 and 8 June 2021.
-Under Accounting Standard AASB 2 Share-based payment, the issuance of these shares has been accounted for as an in-substance option award.
-The value of these equity instruments was assessed by Directors based on an independent valuation (using an option-pricing model) and are recorded in the Share-based payments reserve (note 19).
-The shares are subject to escrow until 23 December 2022.
+Under Accounting Standard AASB 2 Share-based payment, the issuance of these shares was accounted for as an in-substance option award.
+The value of these equity instruments was assessed by the Directors based on an independent valuation (using an option-pricing model) and were recorded in the Share-based payments reserve (note 19).
+The shares were subject to escrow until 23 December 2022.
+The loans were repaid prior to 30 June 2023.